 Dr. Jodien Johnson, a 2008 graduate, is a Research Director for Anderson Press Incorporated.
 She directs survey research projects for a wide variety of research topics including publishing products, media/entertainment, home decor, digital innovations, topics related to social justice, and others.

-Dr. Kathy Krey, a 2008 graduate, is the Research Director affiliated with the Baylor University Texas Hunger Initiative (THI) at Baylor University.
+Dr. Kathy Krey, a 2008 graduate, is the Director of the Texas Hunger Initiative (THI) at Baylor University.
 She is responsible for the overall management of THI and successful administration of its grants.
-She also directs research & evaluation projects on policy-relevant food insecurity issues.
+She also directs research & evaluation projects on policy-relevant food insecurity and poverty issues.

 Carrie Graf, M.A. is a 2007 graduate serving as the Director of Marketing for the eVerge Group.
 She previously acted as a Bank Marketing Manager for Plains Capital Corporation in Dallas.
 Her responsibilities include database marketing, market research, campaigns, social media, technical writing, and contributing to product development.

 Dr. Alex Trouteaud, a 2005 graduate, is Senior Vice President of Research for Anderson Press Incorporated, a publishing and CPG corporation located in Atlanta, GA.
 The research department consists of several teams of Ph.D.-level applied social science researchers.

-Dr. Elizabeth Kelly, a 2005 graduate, currently serves as the interim chair of Sociology at Ouachita Baptist University, as an Associate Professor of Sociology and the Elrod Center for Family and Community Applied Research Associate.
+Dr. Elizabeth Kelly, a 2005 graduate, currently serves as the chair of Sociology at Ouachita Baptist University, as an Associate Professor of Sociology and the Elrod Center for Family and Community Applied Research Associate.

 Dr. Helen K. Wise, a 2003 graduate, serves as the Applied Research Coordinator of the Institute for Human Services and Public Policy and as an Assistant Professor of Sociology at Louisiana State University in Shreveport.
 In addition, Dr. Wise is the Program Director for the Master of Science in Human Services Administration and the Campus Executive Director of the Nonprofit Leadership Alliance.
 Through the Institute for Human Services and Public Policy, she has developed and implemented patient satisfaction surveys for regional healthcare organizations, developed and implements neighborhood face-to-face surveys and supervised neighborhood data collection and assessments.